 PROPER WATERING: Many factors influence lawn water requirements, and no two lawns are identical.
 A healthy, high quality lawn may need up to 1¾ inches of water per week to keep it growing vigorously under hot, dry, windy summer conditions.
 This total water requirement includes both rainfall and irrigation.
 The lawn will require less water when the weather is cool or cloudy.
-A turf-type tall fescue lawn may require less watering than a Kentucky bluegrass lawn, if it can grow a deep root system.
-In many cases, however, tall fescue rooting is limited by poor soil conditions and subsequently such lawns require as much watering as Kentucky bluegrass to look good and maintain healthy vigorous growth.
-Fine fescues are excellent choices for lawns receiving limited or no irrigation.
-Fine fescues, however, are less tolerant of traffic under drought stress than Kentucky bluegrass, tall fescue and perennial ryegrass.

 Shady lawns and areas protected from wind require less water over the growing season than more exposed turf sites.
 The roots of trees and shrubs, however, also need water.
-Thus, you may need to water mature landscapes because of the competition for water from the roots of many plants.
+Therefore, you may need to water mature landscapes because of the competition for water from the roots of many plants.
 Healthy turf, encouraged by proper mowing, fertilizing, and cultivation uses water more efficiently and is more drought resistant.

 Application of Water

 Each time you water the lawn, apply enough water to moisten as much of the root zone as possible.
 Watering too deeply, especially on sandy soil, wastes water and allows it to percolate past the root zone.
 Over watering can also drown plants.
 25% of the soil is pore space, which provides air so the roots can breathe, over watering can fill up this area, shutting the plant down by drowning and root rot.

 Frequency of Watering